sktroost/PyPeg/README.md

 The current title for the JIT, "pypeg" might change soon, since "pypeg" is already the name of an interpreter based on parsing expression grammars.

-A more detailed overview of the Project, it's application and results are available under https://github.com/sktroost/PyPeg/blob/master/pypeg/blogpost
+A more detailed overview of the Project, it's application and results is available under https://github.com/sktroost/PyPeg/blob/master/pypeg/pypeg_thesis.pdf

 However, here is a basic rundown: